Locally Developed Software

 - Rwui: Rwui is a Java-based method to create a web interface for an R script.
 This allows scientific collaborators with no knowledge of the R statistical software to deploy novel statistical methods implemented in R. It has been used to create more than 1000 web applications over the last two years alone.
 For more information see the Rwui site, in particular the article by Newton and Wernisch (R News, August 2012).

 - msm: multi-state modelling: The msm package for multi-state modelling in R is developed by Christopher Jackson.
 It implements general Markov and hidden Markov models for longitudinal data, especially data consisting of observations at arbitrary times.
-In its 10 year life span it has enabled the routine use of these methods in medical and other fields such as ecology, finance, social science and engineering.
-It is distributed via the CRAN archive of R packages.
+In its 15 year life span it has enabled the routine use of these methods in medical and other fields such as ecology, finance, social science and engineering.
 For more information see Jackson (Journal of Statistical Software, 2011).

 - DeLorean: For the analysis of single cell transcriptomic data with uncertainty in the temporal dimension.